implus/GFocal/README.md

 ## News

-[2020.6] GFocal will be soon officially included in [MMDetection V2](https://github.com/open-mmlab/mmcv), welcome to use!
+[2020.6] GFocal will be officially included in [MMDetection V2](https://github.com/open-mmlab/mmcv) soon, welcome to use!

 ## Installation